inonitz/util2/docs.md

     Common Thread-Safe implementation of printf, can also log to file by default (enable using UTIL2_PRINT_LOG_TO_FILE)

 11. [sleep.h](include/util2/C/sleep.h):
-    Cross-platform implementation of sleep for the current thread
+    Cross-platform implementation of sleep for the current thread (Common-Linux, MacOS, Windows)

 12. [static_assert.h](include/util2/C/static_assert.h):
     Cross-platform static_assert implementation